fdphd15/analyze-document-word-patterns/README.md

 separate out punctuation, etc., and then the word length distribution is calculated and visualized.

-Running the script with the example data produces the figure shown below, which shows the word length distribution for each document in the data set in an image format.
+Running the script with the example data produces the figure below, showing the word length distribution for each document in the data set in an image format.
 The x-axis of the image corresponds to the length of each word.
-For example, "a document with only these words in quotes" would have a word length distribution of [1: 1, 2: 1, 4: 2, 5: 2, 6: 1, 8: 1], since the sentence
-contains one word with one letter, one word with two letters, two words with four letters, etc.
+For example, "a document with only these words in quotes" would have a word length distribution of [1: 1, 2: 1, 4: 2, 5: 2, 6: 1, 8: 1], since the sentence contains one word with one letter, one word with two letters, two words with four letters, etc.

 Each horizontal row of pixels in the image shows how the distribution of word